Launch an Osclass Classifieds Marketplace (2026)

 • define moderation escalation policy before first paid campaigns.

-Days 1-30: stabilize publish and moderation flow, collect support categories, and remove ambiguous posting rules.
-Days 31-60: tune search filters and add one monetization layer with clear pricing communication.
-Days 61-90: benchmark performance, refine retention messaging, and decide whether to scale hosting tier.
+Days 1-30: fix publish and moderation flow, log support ticket types, and remove ambiguous posting rules.
+Days 31-60: tune search filters and add one paid feature with clear pricing.
+Days 61-90: load-test search and uploads, adjust retention emails if needed, and decide whether hosting needs a bigger box.

 Frequently asked questions